 Dr. Jones earned her doctorate in Curriculum and Instruction with an emphasis on Education Leadership from the University of South Florida.
 She has been very active in community organizations as well as committees and Boards on the state and national level.
 Dr. Jones has been recognized as one of the top 100 executive educators in North America by the National School Board’s Association.

-Dr. Jones currently serves as a board member of the American Red Cross of Southeastern Colorado and was recently elected to serve on the Pueblo Economic Development Board (PEDCO).
+Dr. Jones currently serves as a board member on the Pueblo Economic Development Board (PEDCO).
+She is a member of Rotary 43 in Pueblo, and the Denver Women Leaders Association.
 She and her husband of 47 years enjoy traveling and spending time in the mountains at their cabin in Cuchara.

 Deb Morton, Chief Financial Officer, joined GOAL Academy in November 2015.
 Deb has more than 30 years of financial management experience in the private, public and non-profit sectors, including five years as the Director of Finance for the City of Pueblo, Colorado, and 9 years as a credit union CEO and CFO.
 Prior to moving to Colorado, Morton worked for 8 years as a CPA in a Latham, NY public accounting firm.
 Deb earned a BS in Accounting from Siena College, Loudonville, NY and is currently licensed as a Certified Public Accountant by the State of Colorado.
 As CFO, Morton oversees all aspects of the school’s finances, including the development and management of budgets, preparation of financial statements, implementation of internal control policies and reporting to GOAL’s Board of Directors.
 Deb is very honored to serve as GOAL’s CFO and to be part of a very dedicated and passionate team.
 More importantly to her, she is continually inspired by GOAL’s mission to “develop productive members of society” and to ensure education for all young people so they can improve their lives and achieve their goals.